nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 destination, groundspeed, altitude, lat/lon coordinates that could hyperfeed could use just like a position message from ADS-B or Aireon feeds.

-The big drawback of this is it could introduce an big increase in data that hyperfeed would need to process.
-We would need evaluate MMHF performance if we want to pursue this route.
+The big drawback of this is it could increase the volume of position messages that hyperfeed needs to process by many folds, which might have big performance impact on MMHF if we want to pursue this route.

 #### Persistence of positions for later evaluation

-Analysis of the flights mentioned above as use case revealed that MMHF throws away positions once it determines that an adhoc flightplan cannot be created due to current airground status.
+Analysis of the reported flights mentioned above revealed that MMHF throws away positions once it determines that an adhoc flightplan cannot be created.

-Instead of throwing these messages way, MMHF should store these positions to perhaps build a altitude/speed profile to aid in the determination of airground status.
+Instead of throwing these messages away, MMHF should store these positions to perhaps build a altitude/speed profile to aid in the determination of airground status.